-The majority of Awosting homes are on a public water and sewer system managed by Suez.
+The majority of Awosting homes are on a public water and sewer system managed by Veolia.
 The roads as well as the lakefront walking path, known as the Parkway, are owned and maintained by the Association.
 All residents must pay a mandatory road and Parkway fee that is assessed annually.

 Awosting is characterized by natural beauty and rich history, but the commitment and dedication of our members is what makes our neighborhood truly special.

 The name Awosting dates back to somewhere between 1910-1915 and is believed to be an abbreviated form of an Indian word, Aiaskawosting, meaning “Place of Grassy Hills”.
 During that time Greenwood Lake was known as Long Pond, and the only building in the colony was an old farmhouse that eventually became the northern end of the “Inn”, which is no longer in existence.